bjh21/mal/impls/apl/README.md

 Look up 'foo' in hm (assuming it's present):
 ↑((⊂'foo')≡¨hm[;1])/hm[;2]

-Functions are represented by a 3-column matrix whose contents are as yet undefined.
+Functions are represented by a ≥3-column matrix.
+The first element is a string that can be passed to `⍎`.
+It should expect its arguments in a variable called `args`, and a copy of the function in `fn`.

 Environments have to be mutable, so their data are held in global variables.
 In a variable (or function) an environment is represented